Darwinkel/darwinkel.net/index.md

 - **Ethics**[^ethics] (how to live): With freedom, virtue, and authenticity.
 - **Aesthetics of Living**: Poetic rebellion[^absurd-rebellion] over passive endurance.

-Mythopoetic Stoic Absurdism is a psychological strategy in the face of nihilism.
+Mythopoetic Stoic Absurdism is a psychological strategy in the face of nihilism[^death-of-god].
 It offers not hope, but posture.
 It offers psychological resilience and social moral clarity without appealing to unverifiable absolutes.
 It encourages methods of enduring and engaging the human condition with lucid defiance.

 It is through _prohairesis_[^prohairesis]: - the rational act of posture and choice - that we cultivate _arete_[^arete], the excellence of the soul.
 Let us detach from the outcomes - _apatheia_[^apatheia] - for though the cosmos offers no reward, it is in this virtue[^stoic-virtues] that we may find a form of _eudaimonia_[^eudaimonia]: the composure of a coherent self in an incoherent world.
 The choice to live with coherence is not commanded by reason - it is born of a leap beyond it[^leap-of-faith].
 We choose reason not because it is necessary, but because it dignifies our freedom.